terriburns/Netflix-Tracker/README.md

 - (3 points) Integrate user authentication

-- (1 point) using grunt

 - (1 points) using a CSS preprocesser (LESS)

-- (1 point) Concatenation and minification of CSS and JavaScript files
+- (2 point) Per external API used --> Google Charts

 ...for 6 points total